-The New/Early Career Educators Committee plans and does outreach for the bi-monthly New Educator Underground events and local venues where early educators meet for both social and support networking.
+New Educators: Plans and outreaches for the bi-monthly New Educator Underground events and local venues where early career educators meet for both social and support networking.

-The BTU’s Restorative Justice Organizing Committee has collaborated with the BPS and Code of Conduct Advisory Committee to bring PD on the restorative practices to BPS educators.
+Restorative Justice [SEL]: Has collaborated with the BPS and Code of Conduct Advisory Committee to bring PD on the restorative practices to BPS educators.

 Unafraid Educators [Equity]: Working with the Student Immigrant Movement and guidance counselors to support immigrant and undocumented students.